 Despite Android's maturity, iOS has its beat in everything that matters.
 Call that an opinion, not a fact.
 But it is a much more robust and smooth platform for app developers.
 Google and Apple play weird games with developers in terms of their app stores.
 But that does not change the fact that iPhones provide a better overall experience in terms of OS and apps, even if it comes with less variety.
 Unfortunately, this experience comes with a significant price premium too.
 But the point here is not to convert iPhone users to Android users.
 It's to satisfy and maintain existing Android users.
 And that may end up being a challenge.

 Is Fuchsia the answer?

 The inadequacies of Android are not secret.
 Even Google itself wants to move to a different, more unified experience.
 Both for Android devices and Chromebooks.
 That's where the Fuchsia OS comes in, possibly.
 Fuchsia has ditched the Linux kernel for a microkernel called Zircon.
-We don't know about Fuchsia what this OS will be used for, and Google has been very cryptic about it.
+We don't know much about Fuchsia's purpose, and Google has been very cryptic about it.

 Fuchsia is definitely not the 2021 answer, though.
 But with Huawei moving to HarmonyOS, we can tell that pretty much every major player wants to ditch Android.
-In the case of Huawei, the process was sped up due to the ban on US trade with China.
+In the case of Huawei, the ban on US trade with China sped up the process, but they eventually came up with their own Android variant.
 Samsung tried it with Tizen, and there are multiple other instances of failed efforts.

 Sadly, Linux is probably not the answer